QAndot/args/README.md

 Background
 ----------
 Processing command-line arguments from within a program can be messy.
-Doing it right takes a lot of development time, and doing it wrong often results in a frustrating, limited user interface.
-This package (really just a C++ header file) is designed to make handling arguments easy, so you can move on to better things.
+Doing it right takes a lot of time, and doing it wrong can result in a frustrating, limited user interface.
+This C++ header file is designed to make handling command-line arguments easy, so you can move on to better things.

 Chances are, you don't particularly care whether the user types `-key=val` or `-key val` when invoking your program. *args* makes no distinction, interpreting each of these patterns as an assignment. *args* also allows you to control which characters may be used for assignments.
 For instance, the colon (as in `-key:val`) may be an appropriate choice for your project.

 You probably also want your arguments to have abbreviations, so that the user doesn't have to type *--some-incredibly-long-argument-name* each time they run your program. *args* allows you to specify an abbreviation for every argument, and automagically checks for naming conflicts.

 *args* keeps a human-readable record of the errors it encounters when processing your program's command-line arguments.
-This allows your pgroam's users to more quickly identify the error in their invocation and get on to using the program.
+This allows your program's users to more quickly identify the error in their invocation and get on to using the program.

 Examples
 --------